This page was last revised for version 5.1.0.

 Grayscale Images

-Grayscale images are processed using the Auto-trace › Grayscale Image… command for images already loaded or Auto-trace › Grayscale Image File… to load from disk (Big data support).
+Grayscale images are processed using the Auto-trace › Grayscale Image… command for single-cell tracing of images already loaded, or Auto-trace › Grayscale Image (Multiple Cells)… when the image contains multiple cells (see Multiple Cells).
+File-based and batch variants are available under Auto-trace › Batch Processing (Batch Processing).

 This command reconstructs neuronal structures directly from grayscale (intensity) images without requiring binarization.
-It uses the Gray-Weighted Distance Transform (GWDT) algorithm combined with Fast Marching and hierarchical pruning, following an APP2-like strategy.
 The method is particularly effective for fluorescence microscopy images with bright foreground structures on dark backgrounds.
+It builds on two foundational algorithms: APP2 (Gray-Weighted Distance Transform with Fast Marching and hierarchical pruning) and neuTube (several of the post-processing refinements described below).
+SNT extends these with its own capabilities:

-You can follow these instructions using File › Load Demo Dataset… and choosing the Drosophila OP neuron, a Drosophila olfactory projection neuron and respective ground truth reconstruction.
+You can follow these instructions using File › Load Demo Dataset… and choosing either 1) the Drosophila OP neuron, a Drosophila olfactory projection neuron and respective ground truth reconstruction (single cell); or the Microglia cells dataset, a 2D image with multiple ramified microglia in the mouse retina.

 Input Image